 Complement of a Set

 The complement of a set is the set that includes all the elements of the universal set that are not present in the given set.
-Let's say A is a set of all coins which is a subset of a universal set that contains all coins and notes, so the complement of set A is a set of notes (which do not includes coins).
+Let's say A is a set of all coins which is a subset of a universal set that contains all coins and notes, so the complement of set A is a set of notes (which does not includes coins).

 In this article we will discuss in detail the complement of a set, its definition along with properties, solved examples, and practice questions.